-This means, they may start growing breasts (gynaecomastia) and experience a dip in their sperm concentration when on a high-soy diet (4).
+Such interactions can lead to a hormonal imbalance and cause gender-related changes in girls.
+They may also exert anti-androgenic effects in men.
+Men may start growing breasts (gynecomastia) and experience a dip in their sperm concentration when on a high-soy diet (3).

 Isoflavone overdose over a long period may stimulate the endometrium (uterus) and breasts in women.
-Therefore, anyone who has been treated for breast cancer is usually recommended to avoid soy protein (4).
+Therefore, anyone who has been treated for breast cancer is usually recommended to avoid soy protein (3).

-1. Interferes With Thyroid Regulation
+1. May Interfere With Thyroid Regulation

 2. May Cause Testosterone Imbalance

 A study was conducted on 12 male subjects who consumed 56 g of soy protein isolate daily for four weeks.
-As a result, their serum testosterone levels dropped by 19% (9).
+As a result, their serum testosterone levels dropped by 19% (8).
 Though the data was inconsistent, it was found that soy protein decreased serum testosterone levels in healthy men.

 3. May Elicit Hypersensitivity (Allergy)

 Generally, soy allergy is uncomfortable but not severe.
 An allergic reaction to soy is rarely frightening or lethal.
-Symptoms of soy allergy may include tingling in the mouth, eczema or itchy skin, wheezing, diarrhea, stomach ache, vomiting, and skin redness (flushing) (11).
+Symptoms of soy allergy may include tingling in the mouth, eczema or itchy skin, wheezing, diarrhea, stomach ache, vomiting, and skin redness (flushing) (12).

-4. Promotes Cancer Proliferation
+4. May Increase The Risk Of Cancer Proliferation

-5. Might Trigger Alzheimer’s Dementia
+5. May Trigger Alzheimer’s Dementia

 If you are dealing with dementia or have a family history of this condition, it is safe to reduce your soy consumption (15).

-6. Causes Infant Health Issues
+6. May Cause Infant Health Issues

 Infant food formulas contain fair amounts of soy protein/isoflavones.
 Infants who are fed these formulas are exposed to 5.7–11.9 mg isoflavones/kg body weight during the first four months of life (16).